The Good News.

 The Bad News.

-What you put on Facebook, MySpace, Hi5, or other social networks (or what your friends put there) could have a negative impact on your scholarship.
-According to Social Media and College Admissions, about one in five college admissions offices are searching social networking sites and using search engines (Google and Yahoo) to conduct background checks on potential students before awarding scholarships.
-Facebook and MySpace are the most commonly searched sites.
+What you put on Facebook, Twitter, Instagram, or other social networks (or what your friends put there) could have a negative impact on your scholarship.
+According to Social Media and College Admissions, many college admissions offices are searching social networking sites and using search engines (Google and Bing) to conduct background checks on potential students before awarding scholarships.
+Facebook and Instagram are the most commonly searched sites.
 The report, put out by the Center for Marketing Research at the University of Massachusetts Amherst, expect presence of admissions offices on social networking sites to increase.

 Recent surveys find that a growing number of job searches are being derailed by "digital dirt."
 The Internet is rife with inaccuracies, posturing, gossip and material presented out of context.
 All of which can wreak havoc on someone's digital footprint.
 Social networking Web sites can be mined with unintended or embarrassing anecdotes, and general Web searches sometimes reveal inconsistencies or resume inflation.
 This can, and has, eliminated candidates for internships and jobs.